HCL-TECH-SOFTWARE/digital-experience/docs/whatsnew/cf20/newcf211.md

 ### Deprecation of OpenShift Passthrough option
 === "Containers"
     The Helm chart option to specify Route values typically processed through the HAProxy port is deprecated.
 Documentation and setup references are provided as options tor deployment requirements.
 See the [Deprecated Features](../deprecated_features.md) page for more information.

+### Addition of more content authoring actions in Content Composer
+=== "Containers"
+    In the Dashboard view, an overflow menu is added displaying more content authoring actions such as Edit, Overview, Move, Copy, Duplicate, and Delete.
+See the Help Center topic [Author Content Items](../../manage_content/wcm_authoring/content_composer/usage/author_and_manage_content_items/author_content_items.md#content-authoring-actions-in-dashboard-view) for more information.

 ## Access the latest HCL Digital Experience 9.5 Education Materials on HCL Software Academy